DK0280705/Chadpp/README.md

 }
 ```

-Then configure cmake, you can use GNU make if you want.
+Then configure cmake.
+You can replace Ninja with GNU make.
 ```
     cmake -DCMAKE_BUILD_TYPE=Release -GNinja -B ./build
 ```
 Compile with:
 ```
-    cmake --build ./build -jN
+    cmake --build ./build -j$(nproc)
 ```
-Replace N with your number of processor cores.

 Then run your bot:
 ```